 About

-Amanda has developed an animated comedy/fantasy feature film with Netflix, been a TV Staff Writer for sci-fi show DREAM HUNTERS in Los Angeles & Beijing, Writers’ Assistant on multiple shows, and was featured on Coverfly’s Next List of upcoming writers in the industry in 2023.
+Amanda has developed an animated comedy/sci-fi feature film with Netflix, been a TV Staff Writer for sci-fi show DREAM HUNTERS in Los Angeles & Beijing, Writers’ Assistant on multiple shows, and was featured on Coverfly’s Next List of upcoming writers in the industry in 2023.
 Most recently, she wrote, directed, and starred in a short film about One Direction with her comedy partner & sister Amber.
-The duo and their short were featured in the documentary Larger Than Life: Reign of the Boybands (2024) directed by Tamra Davis.

 REPRESENTATION